GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Deleted code is debugged code.
+I don't comment on the code itself because I feel that properly written code is very much self-documented.

-~ Jeff Sickel
+~ Gary Kildall
 <pre>

 </pre>